| Title: | Quantitative Analysis of Mass Spectrometry Data |

 |

-the filtering uses a separate peak whitelist
+For mergeWhitelists=FALSE the filtering uses a separate peak whitelist

-, and is done independently in each
+for each group specified by labels, and is done independently in each

-the peak whitelists are combined,
+group.
+For mergeWhitelists=TRUE the peak whitelists are combined,

 which means that peaks that occur frequently in at least one group are also